What is Product Experience Management (PXM)?

 The more your marketing and product information can speak to your target market on an individual level, the better the experience.
-This could be something like displaying information in your target customers first language.
-Or launching effective remarketing campaigns for people you know have browsed certain products.
+This could be something like displaying information in your target customers' first language.
+Or launching effective remarketing campaigns for people you know who have browsed certain products.

 5) Consistency of brand image and content

 Consistency of your brand across all marketing channels is a key part of building a great customer experience.
 It builds trust and credibility, which in turn makes potential customers more confident about doing business with you.

 Why is PXM beneficial to my company?

 When a company manages its customers' experience well at a product level, it removes their objections.
 That increases the likelihood of a sale.